H-R-S/C-Assignments/README.md

 These are my College / University Assignments which I complete with efforts and upload it here.
 So, you can get help from my Code.
+If you find my Assignments (Code) useful then don't forget to give Star to this repositorie its help me to stay motivated.
+Thankyou